Using Hook with Curio

 URLs), consider the following.

-1. Using Hook’s Default Curio integration
+Using Hookmark’s Default Curio integration

-With Hook’s default integration,
+With Hookmark’s default integration:

 - In the current Curio document,